SC-Networks/evalanche-soap-api-connector/docs/workflow.md

 ##### WORKFLOW

-Moves a workflow to a folder
+Move a workflow to a folder

 ```